ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Ensure that the following parameters are set correctly:

 - `to` - Should be set to the proxy admin address found in `avalanche-smart-contract-quickstart/.openzeppelin/"<YOUR-NETWORK-SESSION>".json`.
 - `method` - Ensure that you have the function name and argument types correct.
 - `params` - An `upgrade` call needs both a `proxy address` and `implementation address` to be passed in as arguments.
 In this case we, our implementation address will be our `StorageV2` contract address.

-Next create the Tx data by running the following command:
+Next create the TX data by running the following command:

 ```zsh
 yarn safe propose-multi "<YOUR-SAFE-ADDRESS>" examples/upgrade.json --export examples/upgradeData.json